|

 This paper describes a proposed XML DTD for transporting dictionary

 or glossary information between applications.
-It is the export
+It is one of the export

 -